Explore Cedar Mesa by van and short hikes with guest faculty Winston Hurst.

 Visit and learn about petroglyph and paleontology sites in the Moab area.

 Join us for the Moab's Ancient Past Paleontology & Rock Art Tour.
-Visit several paleontology and rock art sites in the Moab area.
-Moab's Ancient Past Paleontology and Rock Art Tours are scheduled Fridays, Saturdays and Sundays, April 1st through October 30th.Learn More →
+Visit several paleontological and rock art sites in the Moab area.
+Moab's Ancient Past Paleontology and Rock Art Tours are scheduled Fridays, Saturdays and Sundays, May through October.Learn More →

 Personable interpreters can narrate your group's bus tour of National Parks